PlumyGames/mgpp/README.md

 - Generate Resource Class
 - Deploy on Android

+Please check the [homepage](https://plumygame.github.io/mgpp/) to obtain more information.
 ## Usages

 **Because this plugin was made in Kotlin, using Kotlin as your DSL is recommended.**